tarasowski/backend/dynamodb/000_database_introduction.md

 > In order to move from a lower Normal Form into higher Normal Form we need to break the relation apart into smaller relations.
 By breaking our original relation into these 3 relations we have removed all the partial dependencies, that is if I look at the non-key attributes in any of these 3 relations, I'll find that all of those non-key attributes are fully functionally dependent on the entire primary key.
 Look e.g. at the `Product` relation, if I know the `Product_ID` I also know the `Product_Description, Product_Finish, Unit_Price`

+### Partial Functional Dependency Example:
+Assume you have a table called, “OrderLines” that describes order lines, and the primary key is a composite primary key consisting of OrderID + ProductID, and you have ProductName and ProductCost stored in this table.
+ProductName and ProductCost are partial functional dependencies because they are functionally dependent on ProductID, but not OrderID.
+They need to be removed from the OrderLines table and placed in a parent table called Products with a primary key of ProductID.
+[Source](https://www.quora.com/What-is-the-difference-between-partial-and-transitive-dependency-in-database-management)

 ![Partial](./images/no-partial-dependencies.png)

 **Note:** But we still have another problem in our `Order` relation we have the so-called transitive dependency.
 In order for our relational design to be in 3rd Normal Form we need to eliminate this transitive dependency.